irisbaron/vsam-express-demo/README.md

 As a result, node_modules directory will be populated with the required dependencies, e.g. the vsam.js directory is created and populated.

 ### Set up a Web Browser
-In the root folder, create a new file, server.js, and populate it with the information below.
+In the root folder, the vsam-express-demo, create a new file, server.js, and populate it with the information below.
 This will be the main entry point of our application.

 ```javaScript